system-zero/system-zero/README.md

    [La library](src/z/lib/La/src/libla.c)
    [executable](src/z/app/v/src/v.c)

    state: on stabilization.
 Syntax and semantics are hard to change.
    crashes: it is an ongoing work and it is quite fragile, but not
      with current code

   - many libraries
     state:  most of them are mature, used for a couple of years.
 But are unoptimized, and some of them written in the first days of C kindergarden (still in the last grade).
-But no crashes if the memory serves well
+But no crashes for a long time if the memory serves me well.

     sources: (some of them)
     [String   library](src/z/lib/String/src/libstring.c)